yashotari/News-Articles-Summarizer-App/README.md

 2. **Text Summarization**: Uses models like BART from the transformer library to generate concise summaries of articles.
 3. **Text-to-Audio Conversion**: Utilizes the gTTS (Google Text-to-Speech) module to generate audio summaries from the provided text.

+## Future Enhancements
+- Adding more news sources.
+- Improving summarization accuracy with fine-tuned NLP models.
+- Enhancing multilingual support for all news categories.

+### This project makes news consumption easier by delivering concise, accessible, and multilingual summaries, making it ideal for users who want to stay updated with minimal effort. 🚀

 ## Frontend
 ![image](https://github.com/yashotari/News-Articles-Summarizer-App/blob/main/1.JPG)